microsoft/vscode-java-debug/TestPlan.md

 1. Open the cloned project and verify `.project` and `.classpath` files and `target` folder are generated.
 1. Open file `todo-app-java-on-azure\src\main\resources\application.properties` and replaces it with a test configuration(see my email attachment)
 1. Set BP on `TodoListController.java` on `addNewTodoItem(@RequestBody TodoItem item)` and `main` on `TodoApplication.java`
-1. Press F5 choose `java` and F5 again to start debug, verify the BP on `main` is hit.
+1. Press F5 to generate `launch.json` and press F5  again to start debug, verify the BP on `main` is hit.
 1. Press F5 to continue, open IE and open `http://localhost:8080/#/TodoList` and add a todo, press Button `Add` and verify the BP on addNewTodoItem is hit, wait a little time to load the stack frame.
 1. Press F10 and then Press F5, verify the todo item is added.